syncfusion-content/ej2-angular-docs/ej2-angular/grid/filtering/excel-like-filter.md

 # Excel Like Filter in Angular Grid Component

-The Syncfusion<sup style="font-size:70%">&reg;</sup> Angular Grid component offers an Excel-like filter feature, providing a familiar and user-friendly interface for filtering data within the grid.
+The Syncfusion<sup style="font-size:70%">&reg;</sup> Angular Data Grid component offers an Excel-like filter feature, providing a familiar and user-friendly interface for filtering data within the grid.
 Excel-like filter displays a dialog with a checkbox list, search box, and sorting options, similar to Microsoft Excel's filter.
 This filtering type simplifies complex filtering operations on specific columns, allowing for quick data location and manipulation.
 Excel-like filtering is especially useful when dealing with large datasets and columns containing distinct categorical values (such as status, category, country, or department names).

 The dialog displays all unique values from that column as a checkbox list.
 Values can be selected or deselected to include or exclude them from the Grid results, then "OK" button can be clicked to filter the data.